 After 32 years of outstanding contributions to the fields of social housing and human services, Keith Ward retired from his position as Commissioner of Human Services and General Manager of Peel Living in 2009 and since been involved mostly in volunteer endeavours.

 During his tenure, Keith concentrated his formidable strengths in management to prioritize addressing gaps in the needs of the most vulnerable citizens and improving customer service.
 Keith was a key initiator in the establishment of shelters for the homeless in Peel.

-Geoff currently holds the position of Vice President of Human Resources which overseas; Safety, Recruiting and Risk Management for Challenger.
-Geoff has also served Industry associations such as the Truck Training Schools of Ontario where he acted as the Chair of the Carrier committee and is currently the co-chair of the Recruiting, Retention and HR committee at TCA.
+Geoff currently holds the position of Vice President of Human Resources which oversees; Safety, Recruiting, and Risk Management for Challenger.
+Geoff has also served Industry associations such as the Truck Training Schools of Ontario where he acted as the Chair of the Carrier committee and is currently the co-chair of the Recruiting, Retention, and HR committee at TCA.
 In 2018 Geoff was awarded the Trucking HR Canada HR Leader of the Year Award and in 2017 was recognized with the HR innovator Award.